What is a Phone Screen for a Job and How to Prep for It

 Effective communication is key to acing a phone interview.
 Here are some strategies to improve your performance in the first interview stage:

-Active listening is as important as clear speaking, showing engagement and helping you respond appropriately to questions while talking.
-Practicing these communication techniques ensures your message is conveyed effectively, helping you make a strong impression.
+Active listening is as important as clear speaking, showing engagement, and helping you respond appropriately to questions while talking.
+Practicing these communication techniques guarantees your message is given effectively, helping you make a strong impression.

 Asking insightful questions